-220AP U.S. History-AP 220APB U.S. History-AP
+220APB U.S. History-AP

-This college-level course will examine the cultural, social, economic and political event and relationships that have shaped the development of the United States from 1865 through the contemporary United States.
+This college-level course will examine the cultural, social, economic, and political events, and relationships that have shaped the development of the United States from 1865 through the contemporary United States.
 US History before 1865 will be reviewed.
-Students should expect to use a college level reading text.
+Students should expect to use a college-level reading text.
 Students will demonstrate their analytical and factual knowledge by performing analysis of extensive supplemental readings, timed testing, heavily weighted essay examination, demanding objective tests, and seminar participation.

-NOTE: Students enrolled in an AP course are REQUIRED to take the AP Exam to earn 1.00 added weight on final grade.
-If a student chooses not to take the AP Exam, they will earn 0.50 (honors) added weight on final grade.
+NOTE: Students enrolled in an AP course are REQUIRED to take the AP Exam to earn 1.00 added weight on the final grade.
+If a student chooses not to take the AP Exam, they will earn 0.50 (honors) added weight on the final grade.